Extra Large Medium: Cultural references

 Peter mentions starring in Starlight Express, which is a rock musical by Andrew Lloyd Webber; although Peter's role as shown onscreen has little to do with the actual performance.
 While Stewie and Chris are lost in the forest overnight, Stewie plays a guessing game with one of the answers being Thornton Melon.
 Stewie looks at the television audience wondering why the majority of them chose Thornton Melon, then Stewie notes that Thornton Melon was the character that Rodney Dangerfield played in the 1986 film Back to School.
 It was in fact a quote by Henry David Thoreau.
 Stewie's reference to a newspaper headline saying "Stewie Defeats Truman" is a takeoff of the famous "Dewey Defeats Truman" headline, which erroneously predicted that Thomas E. Dewey would defeat Harry S. Truman in the 1948 presidential election.
 Peter's new career as a psychic is a parody of John Edward and his TV series Crossing Over.
 While the police depend on Peter to help them find someone, Peter stalls by pretending to channel the spirit of Lou Costello; his exchange with Joe about the missing man, Mr. Hu who lives on First Street, is a takeoff of the famous Abbott and Costello routine "Who's on First?".
-Also, there was a cutaway to the Enterprise from the original Star Trek series showing Spock winning the lottery (with the numbers 18, 24, 41 and 72), then cussing at everyone shortly before leaving.
-Nana Visitor voices the Enterprise viewscreen, while series writer and producer John Viener voices Spock in the cutaway.
+A cutaway to the Enterprise from the original Star Trek series shows Spock winning the lottery.
+Nana Visitor voiced the Enterprise viewscreen, while series writer and producer John Viener voiced Spock.